msrocean/Tik_Tok/README.md

     ```
     Optional: We have also added a *jupyter notebook* (Tik_Tok_timing_features.ipynb) for a better interactive environment.

-    A snipet of output for Undefended data:
+    A snippet of output for Undefended data:

     ```
     python Tik_Tok_timing_features.py Undefended